F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Training procedure

-Except that F2A2-ISAC algorithm uses the Tensorflow~\cite{tensorflow2015-whitepaper} framework, the other algorithms we proposed use the PyTorch~\cite{paszke2017automatic} framework.
-We run all the experiments on a machine with 44 CPU cores, 128G RAM and 4 Nvidia 1080Ti GPUs.
-For all of the simulation environments involved in the experiments, we uses the original papers' open source code.
+Except that the F2A2-ISAC algorithm uses the Tensorflow~\citep{tensorflow2015-whitepaper} framework, the other algorithms we proposed use the PyTorch~\citep{paszke2017automatic} framework.
+We run all the experiments on a machine with 44 CPU cores, 128G RAM, and 4 Nvidia 1080Ti GPUs.
+We use the original papers ' open-source code for all of the simulation environments involved in the experiments.

-\subsection{More Case Studies}
+\section{More Case Studies}

 In the following, we will discuss more state-of-the-art MARL algorithms to motivate the above optimization formulation (\ref{eq:framework-v3}) and the following proposed algorithm framework.
-There contain to the communication learning algorithm \cite{jiang2018learning} and common knowledge based algorithm \cite{de2019multi}.
+There contain to the communication learning algorithm \citep{jiang2018learning} and common knowledge based algorithm \citep{de2019multi}.

-\subsubsection{Attentional Communication (ATOC)}
+\subsection{Attentional Communication (ATOC)}

 The communication learning algorithms advocate learning collaborative policies through communication.
-However, for early communication learning algorithms\cite{foerster2016learning,peng2017multiagent,sukhbaatar2016learning}, information sharing among all agents or in predefined communication architectures these methods adopt can be problematic.
+However, for early communication learning algorithms\citep{foerster2016learning,peng2017multiagent,sukhbaatar2016learning}, information sharing among all agents or in predefined communication architectures, these methods adopt can be problematic.
 When there is a large number of agents, agents cannot differentiate valuable information that helps cooperative decision making from globally shared information, and hence communication barely helps and could even jeopardize the learning of cooperation.
-Moreover, in real-world applications, it is costly that all agents communicate with each other, since receiving a large amount of information requires high bandwidth and incurs long delay and high computational complexity\cite{jiang2018learning}.
+Moreover, in real-world applications, it is costly that all agents communicate with each other since receiving a large amount of information requires high bandwidth and incurs long delay and high computational complexity\citep{jiang2018learning}.